kyleliang919/Uncovering-the-Connections-BetweenAdversarial-Transferability-and-Knowledge-Transferability/README.md

-# Does Adversarial Transferability Indicate Knowledge Transferability?
+# Uncovering the Connections BetweenAdversarial Transferability and Knowledge Transferability

 This repository is the official implementation of [Uncovering the Connections BetweenAdversarial Transferability and Knowledge Transferability](https://arxiv.org/abs/2006.14512)